 I am an experienced mentor and workshop facilitator who continues to cultivate a passion for working with youth.
 Whether it’s a one-on-one, group, or classroom setting, I have translated my own narrative of learning into discussions, exercises, and lesson plans that have brought out some fantastic writing and performances from students in every age group.
 It’s been a pleasure to work with schools to build spaces of community support and sharing, and to watch even some of the smallest voices take the mic and transform themselves in front of an entire group of peers.

 - Single session workshops/presentations that are easily adaptable to a poetry unit lesson plan.
 Sessions might explore an introduction slam poetry with a live performance and video examples, as well as a discussion of the history and social context of the movement.
 Exercises may include breaking down some basic principles of writing (poem structure and devices) and performing (tools of communication).
-The cost for a class session is $4 per student, and prices can be negotiated for multiple classes in a school.
+The cost for a class session is $4 per student per hour, and prices can be negotiated for multiple classes in a school.

 - School residencies (one week minimum) through Manitoba Arts Council’s Artists in the Schools program.
 Covering a range of topics and writing and performance tools, we’ll build a series of individual and collaborative performance pieces that root the student in their own experience as an individual, as well as a member of a community.
 The residency culminates in a sharing session that may include individual classes, or the entire group of participants!